Metamora Grist Mill

 In 1946, the State of Indiana purchased a 14-mile section of the Whitewater Canal, including the mill, as a state historic site.

 Today the mill grinds both white and yellow corn into corn meal and grits, and wheat into whole wheat flour and cereal.
 The millstones are powered by the 12-foot breast water wheel in the canal behind the mill.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Ben Franklin III (about 300 feet away, measured in a direct line); Canal Front Dry Goods Store (about 400 feet away); Jenks and Martindale Grocery (about 700 feet away); Metamora Masonic Lodge (about 700 feet away); Van Camp's Store (about 800 feet away); Martindale Hotel (approx. 0.2 miles away); Metamora Christian Church (approx. 0.2 miles away); Whitewater Canal State Historic Site (approx. 0.2 miles away).
+Water Wheel & Lock #25 (within shouting distance of this marker); Passenger Pigeon Extinction (within shouting distance of this marker); The Carriage House (within shouting distance of this marker); Ben Franklin III (about 300 feet away, measured in a direct line); Jonathan Banes House (about 400 feet away); Canal Front Dry Goods Store (about 400 feet away); Odd Fellows Hall (about 400 feet away); Farmers Bank (about 500 feet away).
 Touch for a list and map of all markers in Metamora.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2011, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 442 times since then.
-Photos: 1, 2. submitted on July 23, 2011, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 22, 2020.
+It was originally submitted on July 23, 2011, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 486 times since then and 3 times this year.
+Photos: 1. submitted on December 20, 2020, by TeamOHE of Wauseon, Ohio.
+2. submitted on July 23, 2011, by Al Wolf of Veedersburg, Indiana.
+3. submitted on December 20, 2020, by TeamOHE of Wauseon, Ohio. • Bill Pfingsten was the editor who published this page.